Kent and Medway Charity Team contacts

 Kate co-ordinates the Bookbinders initiative that supports vulnerable groups to boost their literacy skills.
 The initiative is used by homeless charities as well as organisations supporting teenagers not in education or training, as well as parent groups linked to schools and community centres.

 May provides support to the senior administrator and aids the many annual events and lifestyle initiatives organised by the KM Charity Team.
+Previously, May worked in insurance as a team leader and she uses her superb organisational skills, efficiency and attention to detail to great effect in her current role.

 Denham is the KM Charity Team's IT Assistant and is developing his skills to support the configuration of the organisation's CRM database, Wordpress website and also assists generating artwork for leaflets and posters.